Gigietiennerios/Gigietiennerios/README.md

 - 👋 Hi, I’m @Gigietiennerios
-- 👀 I’m interested in B2C products and accessibility
+- 👀 I’m interested in accessibility
 - 🌱 I’m currently learning Ruby on Rails and more about accessibility
 - 💞️ I’m looking to talk to anyone interested in accessible code and products!
 - 📫 How to reach me: g.etienne.rios@gmail.com